wiseman-timelord/AutoClix/README.md

 2. **Progress Tracking:** A progress bar in the terminal shows the time left until the next click.
 3. **Sound Notifications:** Toggleable sound notifications for clicks using provided sound.
 4. **Configuration Persistence:** Timer range and sound settings are saved in a 'settings.cfg' file for future use.
-5. **Windows Compatibility:** Designed specifically for Windows users.
+5. **Windows/Linux Compatibility:** Originally designed for Windows, later updated for Linux.

 ### PREVIEW
 - The Main Menu...